Richardaeld/Eldridge_Music/TESTING.md

 #### Documented Result(s):
 1. If there is an incorrect number of displayed merchandise items, record:
-    + The test name, number of displayed merchandise items, and a description of the problem.
+    + The test name, number of displayed merchandise items, and a brief description of the problem.
 1. If any links or images are broken, record:
     + The test name, image or link name, and a brief description of the problem.
 1. If any content has bad UX, record: